zbmed-semtec/bioschemas-ghpages-markup-tutorial/README.md

-# bioschemas-ghpages-markup-tutorial
+# GitHub pages with Bioschemas markup

-A tutorial on how to add Bioschemas markup to GitHub pages
+These GitHub pages include a page describing a [software](./software.md) and a page describing a dataset.